 - Expensive to purchase and setup:

-Great performance always comes at a great cost, and it is the same in the case of a whole house dehumidifier.
+Great performance always comes at a great cost, and it is the same in the case of a whole-house dehumidifier.
 Due to their high capacity, they are averagely more expensive than the portable dehumidifier that you are used to.

 - Cost maintenance:

 Whole house dehumidifiers also cost quite a lot to maintain over time.
-Most of them either make use of a water tray or canister that needs replacement once or twice per year.
+Most of them either use a water tray or canister that needs replacement once or twice per year.
 Over time, these little costs would accumulate to become quite a lot.

-Final Verdict: My take on the top best ducted whole house dehumidifier
+Final Verdict: My take on the top best-ducted whole-house dehumidifier

 I was looking for a dehumidifier that would be low maintenance and easy to use, and the 1870 XLAprilaire definitely fit the bill.
 It’s straightforward to set up and doesn’t require much maintenance, which is great because I don’t have time for much upkeep.
 It also thrives in harsh environmental conditions, like my basement or crawl space, which is important since those are the places I need it to work the best.